ASCCP CONTINUING MEDICAL EDUCATION (CME) MISSION STATEMENT

 Expected results vary depending on the activity but focus on filling identified practice gaps by instilling new competencies.
-Achieving targeted competencies will allow clinicians to improve performance in managing lower genital tract disorders for improved patient outcomes.
-Specific competencies include the abilities to:
+Achieving specific competencies allows clinicians to improve performance in managing lower genital tract disorders for improved patient outcomes.
+Specific competencies are:

 - Recommend tailored management

-to women with genital human papillomavirus infections, abnormal
+to women with genital Human papillomavirus (HPV) infections, abnormal

 cervicovaginal cytology, cancer precursors, and benign disorders involving